Lenovo Laptop

 Lenovo Thinkpad T430 Disassembly (Clean Fan and Remove Screen)

-In this guide, I’ll explain how to disassemble the Lenovo ThinkPad T430 to remove and replace the optical drive, RAM, hard drive, keyboard, palm rest, screen, heat sink, and cooling fan.
+In this guide, I will explain how to disassemble the Lenovo ThinkPad T430 to remove the optical drive, RAM, hard drive, keyboard, palm rest, screen, heat sink, and cooling fan.

 Want to stay connected to MyFixGuide.com?
-Follow us on Facebook to check out the latest teardown news.
+Follow us on Facebook to check out the latest teardowns.

 Turn off your laptop.
 Unlock and remove the battery.